-Inflation rate risk: The Trustees have entered into an inflation mechanism with the group.
+Inflation rate risk: The Trustees of the KGPP have entered into an inflation mechanism with the group.
 This has been entered into as part of a de-risking mandate agreed with the Pension Trustee and is aimed at reducing the volatility in future funding and contributions.
 The swap mechanism is based upon a long-term fixed inflation assumption for the scheme valuation of 3.0% per annum.
 In periods when actual inflation is higher than 3.0%, the group will make additional contributions (smoothed over a five-year period) in respect of the increased liabilities caused by higher inflation.
 Given the principal subsidiary of the group, Yorkshire Water Services Limited, has a natural hedge against inflation as its revenue and debt are linked to RPI, management believes that this is an appropriate structure to have put in place.
 Whilst this reduces the pension scheme funding risk and therefore the actuarial valuation of the scheme, it should be noted that it will not necessarily have a similar impact on the IAS 19 valuation.
 IAS 19 assumptions are based upon current market expectations and will remain subject to market related inflation rates at future reporting dates.
-It should therefore be noted that any disclosed IAS 19 material increases to market related inflation expectations will continue to negatively impact the disclosed IAS 19 basis position.
+It should therefore be noted that any disclosed IAS 19 basis position.